tianqic4/Final_Project/README.md

   For the lower outlier, it is totally different, we can see that most point is below 0 which means the skill rate is lower and the net migration is lower which is the positive relationship,especially people who have skill on manufacturing operation

-## Results:

-  •The skill penetration rate has the positive relationship with skill migration rate

-  •The skill penetration rate has the positive relationship with industry migration rate

-  •Higher skill penetration rate != More opportunity to successfully immigrate

-  •Lower skill penetration rate ≈ Lower opportunity to successfully immigrate

 ## All sources used:
 https://www.migrationpolicy.org/research/contributions-high-skilled-immigrants